Max Payne

 The franchise is notable for its use of "bullet time" in action sequences, as well as being positively received by critics.
 As of 2011, the Max Payne franchise has sold over 7.5 million units.
 The film rendition received negative reviews but was commercially successful.

-In April 2022, Remedy announced that remakes of Max Payne and Max Payne 2 are being developed in collaboration with Rockstar Games.
+In April 2022, Remedy Entertainment announced that remakes of Max Payne and Max Payne 2 are being developed in collaboration with Rockstar Games.
 The two games will be released as a single title.